mushishi78/romsey-chamber/_events/2016-11-09-romseys-first-buisness-networking-event.md

 After Dinner Guest Speaker – Name to be confirmed

-Cost: £22 per person - tickets on sale shortly
+Cost: £22 per person - tickets on sale now